Satisfactory Academic Progress Policy

 You will be placed on Financial Aid Disqualification.

 What happens if I am placed on Financial Aid Disqualification?

 Students on Financial Aid Disqualification—for either exceeding the maximum time-frame or for GPA and/or pace issues—are not eligible for financial aid.
 However, they may go through an appeal process and request financial aid reinstatement.

 How do ESL, remedial, and transfer courses factor into SAP status?

 Up to 30 units of (non-degree applicable) remedial or ESL coursework will be excluded from the maximum time frame assessment they will be counted for GPA and pace assessments.
 Transfer courses, generally factor into maximum time frame assessments.
-In addition, GPA and completion rate from other schools may also affect probation status.
+In addition, the GPA and completion rate from other schools may also affect probation status.

-Please Note: All students with bachelor degrees will be considered to have exceeded the maximum time frame and must be approved by an appeal committee before being funded.
+Note: All students with bachelor degrees will be considered to have exceeded the maximum time frame and must be approved by an appeal committee before being funded.

-Santa Monica College Financial Aid Office Satisfactory Academic Progress Policy 2015-16
+SMC Financial Aid Office Satisfactory Academic Progress Policy 2015-16